clearlysid/clearlysid.github.io/README.md

 - [ ] Social media icons on desktop!
 - [ ] Add a Blog section
 - [ ] Image Alt Texts
-- [ ] Create initial animated loading screen
+- [ ] Animated Loading screen at launch...with sweet svg!